knative/docs/docs/versioned/install/installing-kourier.md

 A good use case for this configuration is DomainMapping with Websocket

-This annotation is an experimental/alpha feature.
+This annotation is an experimental feature.
 The annotation name my change in the future.

 ## What's next